geekiam/website/content/nuxt/understand-nuxt-asset-serving.md

 If you have files that don't require any processing like some image files, plain text files etc. You can place them in the `static` folder.

+The `static` directory is directly mapped to the server root and contains files that likely won't be changed.
+All included files will be automatically served by Nuxt and are accessible through your project root URL.

 For instance, you may have an optimised file that you would like to use as you Logo file, so you can place it in the static folder and access it as follows